 The first five minutes of this 5-hour class from Liturgical Institute on the theology of liturgical music gives a good start into understanding how Liturgical Chant sacramentalizes the Trinity.

 To learn more, visit the Liturgical Institute online classes, and/or download the sum-up below:

 To be informed of our future posts, consider subscribing:

 (New to this website?
 See Questions? ).

 Click on the coming Sundays to download sheet music and sound files of the sung Proper of the Mass.
-The sound files are unaccompanied (a-cappella) to replicate as closely as possible the conditions of individual practice at home.
+(Click here for the 1962 Traditional Calendar) The sound files are unaccompanied (a-cappella) to replicate as closely as possible the conditions of individual practice at home.
 Three versions:

 - Roman Gradual, in Latin (the universal and official music of each Mass)